Skip to content

 "It is good to call qualified leads within the first half an hour"

-For example, this is someone that is looking at Hubspot or one of our ebooks.
-If they have viewed a specific page, pricing page, requested an inbound marketing assessment, or requested a demonstration.
+For example, this is someone who is looking at Hubspot or one of our ebooks.
+If they have viewed a specific page, or pricing page, requested an inbound marketing assessment, or requested a demonstration.
 Then that is a qualified lead, in my opinion.
 I need to ensure that I can get back to them in time.
-One of the things that I do is I have a number of CRM views built in the Hubspot CRM that I rely on day in, day out.
-A lot of my partners had the exact same views, built it for themselves.
+One of the things that I do is I have several CRM views built into the Hubspot CRM that I rely on day in, and day out.
+A lot of my partners had the same views and built it for themselves.

 I have views built out for recent visits, this could be across the board.
 And based on that visit, we'll dictate whether or not, that person is worth a call or he needs a little bit more nurturing or emails.
 Every single Hubspot sales rep will get a notification, an email directly into the inbox stating this information.
 A person from this company has visited the pricing page in addition to the email it will provide me with a couple of resources that I should share with the prospect as part of their evaluation of Hubspot.